dendronhq/dendron-site/vault/dendron.faq.md

 ### Will Dendron ever support folders?

 It is possible though most of the approaches we've thought of would take a large amount of effort and deliver questionable benefit on top of what's already planned (for more info, see the discussion [here](https://github.com/dendronhq/dendron/issues/210)).
-A read only version of Dendron with a folder structure is planned to be supported for the next iteration of the Markdown pod: https://wiki.dendron.so/notes/ccab31c4-e9ca-4ee8-b754-f786a3f3be6e.html
+A read only version of Dendron with a folder structure is planned to be supported for the next iteration of the [[Markdown pod|dendron.topic.pod.builtin.markdown.export]].

 ## Working with Schemas